polyanskiy/co2amp/gnuplot/README-Windows.txt

   gnuplot's internet site and the demo scripts.

 * The extensions *.gp, *.gpl, *.plt will be associated to be opened with wgnuplot.
-To change file associations in Windows 7 or Vista, go to "Control Panel", "Control Panel Home", "Default Programs", "Set Associations".
+To change file associations in Windows 7 or later, go to "Control Panel", "Control Panel Home", "Default Programs", "Set Associations".
 Select a file type in the list and click "Change Program".